 We live in the age of Big Data.
-Applications, systems and network devices produce massive volumes of machine data.
-The rise of virtualization and cloud services exacerbates the issue.
-As you spin-up new resources faster than before, your environment produces exponentially more data.
+Applications, systems and network devices produce massive volumes of performance data.
 Your performance monitoring platform must scale with your data collection needs.
 Inability to scale your solution forces you to make tough decisions about what you will and won’t monitor.
 This creates a visibility gap.
 You never know what might go wrong in your environment.
 So taking a broad approach to data collection supported by a highly scalable platform is the best strategy.

 Virtualized data centers with rapid elasticity make baseline technology that much more important.
 Users may provision and retire resources commensurate with demand and without human intervention.
 This rapid fluctuation in your environment presents monitoring challenges.
 It’s imperative to understand what normal looks like at any given moment.
 Baselines then become your basis for a more effective alerting method.

 You may employ two types of alerts: those based on static thresholds and those based on deviation from baseline performance.